gkchai/SpeechToText/README.md

 # About
-Bi-directional streaming ASR service that proxies existing ASRs such as Google Speech, IBM Bluemix speech, Hound ASR etc.
+Bi-directional streaming speech-to-text (STT or ASR) service that proxies existing ASRs such as Google Cloud Speech, IBM Bluemix STT speech and Hound STT

 # Install dependicies
 Preferred way is to do in virtualenv (Python 2.7).